-My friends and I stayed at South Coast Backpackers.
+My friends and I stayed at Diani Backpackers.

 Backpackers are affordable places that are fantastic alternatives to hotels and villas.
 They are more social as they are hostels/dorms however they also have private rooms.
 Backpackers are great for the independent young traveller.

 Here you get to meet like-minded travellers and probably swap travel experiences over a cocktail or beer(Insert preferred drink).
 If you are looking for a place to bond with your besties and have a great time, do check-in at a backpackers.
 Easy on the pocket and way too fun!
 Most have camping facilities as well.

 Tasty food is available for sale however I do recommend that you buy and cook your own food (you have to liase with the kitchen staff though) as it is cheaper.
 We realized this on our last day unfortunately but lesson learnt.
 There are also kibandas everywhere for local food which have the best chapati maharagwe as well as tons of seafood sold by the beach.